Tennessee Labor Laws Guide

 An employee may likewise quit their job at any time and for any reason.

-However, no employer is allowed to terminate an employee due to their race, sex, age, religion, color, national origin, or disability.
+However, no employer can terminate an employee due to their race, sex, age, religion, color, national origin, or disability.

-Still, under Tennessee law, there are certain exceptions to the at-will doctrine.
+Still, under Tennessee law, certain exceptions exist to the at-will doctrine.

 Health insurance continuation in Tennessee